rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

-Please fix this program so that the entire calculation, with result, is printed out on a single line.
+Please fix this program so that the entire calculation, complete with result, is printed out on a single line.
 Do not change the number of `print` commands used.

 ```python